amp-up-io/qti3-item-player/README.md

 * **endAttempt**

   This performs response validation (if validateResponses=true), ends the attempt, _executes response processing_, and produces the state of all item variables.
 Typical use is when `submissionMode: "individual"`, or when you want to generate a raw score from the responses and the response processing.
-Note that Feedback (inline, block, modal) is also displayed if `showFeedback: true`
+Note that Feedback (inline, block, modal) is also displayed if `showFeedback: true`.

+  QTI 3 Player supports the _full QTI 3 response processing_ expression vocabulary.

 * **suspendAttempt**